ela-compil/BACnet/Docs/README.txt

 		  the default IPv4 address !
 		- If the option YabeDeviceId is -1, a random VMac (with duplication test) is used.
 		- Register as a foreign device & BBMD services also working on IPv6.
+In the Foreign Device Registry form one can give an IPv6 remote address or also the host name.

+		- Feedback is very welcome.

 	2.3 BACNET/MSTP OVER PIPE
 		- For general usage refer to section 2.1.